Streamlinelv/cartbounty/README.md

 And [MailChimp](https://mailchimp.com) offers a forever Free plan that you can use to send abandoned cart recovery emails.

 If you would like to enable additional WordPress recovery email features and add multiple language support, please consider [upgrading to Pro](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce").

+### Can I send unique coupon codes?

+If you would like to add generated coupon codes to your abandoned cart recovery emails, please consider upgrading to [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") which allows to easily include both static and one-time generated coupon codes in your abandoned cart reminder emails to increase the chances of abandoned cart recovery.

 ### What are ghost carts, how do they work and how to use them?